pranavjadhav1363/Wavelet-Powered-CNN-for-Lung-Cancer-Classification/README.md

 matplotlib

-You can install the dependencies using the following command:

 Dataset
 Place the lung CT scan images in the ROOT folder, organized into subfolders as follows:

-Benign/: Contains images classified as benign Malignant/: Contains images classified as malignant Normal/: Contains images classified as normal
+Benign/: Contains images classified as benign

+Malignant/: Contains images classified as malignant

+Normal/: Contains images classified as normal

 Running the Project